 What are the different types of jigsaw blade?

 There are a number of different types of jigsaw blade which adapt the tool for a range of different cutting applications.
+Whether you are a contractor looking to stay on schedule and avoid construction adjudication or a homeowner looking to make some renovations, we will walk you through the various jigsaws, their usage and advantages.

 The blade you use will affect the material that can be cut, the cutting speed of the machine and the finish it will produce.